Fela Kuti: Enter the Shrine

 This is a place

-and when you start listening to it you are entering into that place.
-I think the music was like inside of me, it was all around and just like you know being hypnotized
+The music was like inside of me, it was all around him, just like you know being hypnotized by

 kind of hypnotic dance.

-And so Lafella,
+And so with Fella,

 you could tell that there was a different kind of intention behind this paradigm of groove.